studian/RoboND-HW01-Rover-Project/writeup_template.md

 ### Autonomous Navigation and Mapping

 #### 1. Fill in the `perception_step()` (at the bottom of the `perception.py` script) and `decision_step()` (in `decision.py`) functions in the autonomous mapping scripts and an explanation is provided in the writeup of how and why these functions were modified as they were.
+* The prection_step() was filled in basically with most of the function used as used previously in the jupyter notebook only difference is that the Rover.
+* Vision clearly mapped the enviroment under 3 different categories (Rock , obstacle and free space).
+![alt text][image6]

 #### 2. Launching in autonomous mode your rover can navigate and map autonomously.
 Explain your results and how you might improve them in your writeup.